schierlm/iota-reclaim-status/history/2018-03-29-fourth-reclaim-batch.md

 Fourth reclaim batch (2018-03-29)
 =================================

-This batch contains all reclaims that were filed between February 27th 2018 and Marth 29th 2018.
+This batch contains all reclaims that were filed between February 27th 2018 and March 29th 2018.

 Sources: